qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 You can then deploy the contents of the `prod` folder to your web server root.
 If you opt to deploy the application to a subfolder of the web server root, you will need to adjust the `assetsPath` and` translationsPath` settings in `config.json` accordingly.

+*Note*: On some Linux distributions, `yarn` may refer to the tool of the `cmdtest` software package, not the Yarn package manager.
+The latter might instead be called `yarnpkg`.

 ## QWC2 configuration